HuantWang/CONCOCTION/src/feature/dynamic/README.md

-# Get static feature of the program
+# Get hybrid feature of the program

 **Environment requirements [klee docker]: features are processed in the klee tool's container**